Mahi-Mani/Advanced-Javascript-Assignment/README.md

 ```
 The above code snippet the start of the game flow.
 User is prompted to guess a letter.
 This code checks crucial functionality of game logic
 that if user repeats his/her guesses.
 Since it is a letter guess game, if user tries to guess a whole word, then a warning is issued to the user

+## Learning Points
+- Constructors

+Since I had worked with constructors throughout the application, I experimented and learnt a lot with javascript constructors

 ## Future Enhancement
 A future enhancement could be made to this game logic if user guesses the whole word at an early stage, then allow user to type the whole word in one go.